undeadops/docker-alpine-base/README.md

 - alpine-python

     Base Image plus python with pip + wget + supervisor

+- alpine-pyapp

+    Based on alpine-python but adding nginx as well

 I'm sure more images will follow, but that wraps up my immediate needs